Part of: PMS & pre-period conflict — partner's pillar guide

-PMS Guide for Boyfriends: What It Is and How to Help
+PMS Guide for Boyfriends and Partners: What It Is and How to Help

-If you've ever noticed that the week before her period is consistently the most tense week in your relationship, you're not imagining it.
+PMS mood swings in the week before her period can put real strain on your relationship.
+If you've noticed that this is consistently the most tense week between you, you're not imagining it.
 PMS is real, it's hormonal, and it directly affects how she experiences stress, conflict, and your relationship.

-This guide explains what PMS actually is, why it causes arguments to spike, and what you — as her partner — can do about it.
+This guide explains what PMS is, why it causes arguments to spike, and what you, as her boyfriend or partner, can do about it.
+Some of the most practical moves come down to how you support her during her period once it arrives.

 What PMS actually is